A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Crossed complexes: their homotopy theory and classifying spaces

 There are several equivalent ways of defining the notion of homotopy between morphisms of crossed complexes.
-Given a crossed complex, $\A$, we can form the tensor product, $\I\otimes \A$, in a way we will see shortly.
-(Here, as before, we have used $\I$ to refer to the unit interval crossed complex, $\Pi(I_\sk)$.)
+Given a crossed complex, $\A$, we can form the tensor product, $\I\otimes \A$.
 This gives a model for a `cylinder' on $\A$, so then a homotopy between two maps, $f$ and $f'\colon \A \to \B$, will be a morphism, $h\colon \I\otimes \A\to \B$, satisfying some fairly obvious conditions as in \cite{brown_higgins_sivera}; see Theorem \ref{homsandotimes}, below.
+Alternatively, we can use the internal `hom', $\CRS(-,-)$, in $\Crs$, which we will meet in \S\ref{sec:internalhom}, and form $\A^\I=\CRS(\I,\A)$.
+This leads to a homotopy being seen as a morphism from $\A$ to $\B^\I$.